Stirling-Tools/Stirling-Tools.github.io/docs/Getting started/Installation/Docker/Docker Install.md

 Stirling-PDF is hosted in [dockerhub](https://hub.docker.com/r/frooodle/s-pdf) at frooodle/s-pdf and [Github.io](https://TODO) also gh.io/froodle/s-pdf

 Please note Stirling PDF has [three different versions](http://TODO) for those wanting to run it on lower end hardware.
-For those that want the latest and greatest continue with latest tag as refereced below.
+For those that want the latest and greatest continue with latest tag as referenced below.

 ### Docker Run